NullVoxPopuli/limber/apps/tutorial/public/docs/6-component-patterns/8-arg-components/prose.md

 </template>
 ```

-This pattern can be also used in cases where a component A `yields` component B and this one then needs to be used in component C:
+This pattern can be also used in cases where a _component A_ `yields` _component B_ and this one then needs to be used in _component C_:

 ```gjs
 import { hash } from '@ember/helper';